Long-range order in discrete spin systems: Infinite-volume Gibbs states

 The purpose of this section is to characterize all (periodic) maximal-pressure Gibbs states of the system.
 Let us begin by defining the relevant notions.
 Let $\mu$ be a probability measure on $\SS^{\Z^d}$.
 Given a transformation $T \colon \Z^d \to \Z^d$, we say that $\mu$ is $T$-invariant if $\mu(T^{-1}A)=\mu(A)$ for any measurable event $A$.
 We say that $\mu$ is \emph{periodic} if it is $\Gamma$-invariant for a (full-dimensional) lattice $\Gamma$ of translations of $\Z^d$.
 Observe that every periodic measure $\mu$ is $(N \Z^d)$-invariant for some positive integer $N$.

 To define the notion of maximal pressure, we first require some other definitions.
 Recall the weight $\omega_f$ of a configuration $f \in \SS^\Lambda$ from~\eqref{eq:config-weight}.
-The \emph{partition function} with free boundary conditions in a domain $\Lambda$ and the \emph{topological pressure} (sometimes called the \emph{free energy}) of the system are given by
+The \emph{partition function} with free boundary conditions in a domain $\Lambda$ and the \emph{topological pressure} (sometimes called the \emph{free energy}) of the system are given by\footnote{Note that every configuration $f \in \SS^{\Lambda_n}$ with $\omega_f>0$ may be extended to an admissible configuration of all of $\Z^d$, e.g., by iterated reflections.}

 The above limit exists by subadditivity (see~\cite[Lemma~15.11]{georgii2011gibbs}).
 Let $\mu$ be a measure on $\SS^{\Z^d}$ which is periodic and supported on configurations $f$ satisfying $\lambda_{f(u),f(v)}>0$ for all $\{u,v\} \in E(\Z^d)$.
 The \emph{measure-theoretic entropy} (also known as Kolmogorov-Sinai entropy) of $\mu$ is